Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 file name       | description
 ----------------|---------
 download_data.R | Download the original data.
+                |
 run_analysis.R  | Provide a list of instructions to tidy and aggregate the original data.
                 |
                 | The function tidy_data() combines the train and test data set of
-                | the original data, adds labels to the columns and adds columns for
+                | the original data, adds headers to the columns and adds columns for
                 | subject and activity.
 It stores the resulting tidy data set as
                 | a text file sensor_data_for_human_activity.txt in a directory
                 | called tidyData.